 Full disclosure, I haven’t tried it yet, but rumor has it they have the BEST pink lemonade!
+Update!
+I HAVE tried it now and it is delicious!!
 Pair that with some popcorn, and take home some U-pick zinnias and sunflowers and you are sure to end up with the perfect day for kids and adults!

 WALK THE WACO SUSPENSION BRIDGE